uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 {panel end}

 The other issue around storing Big Data is the raw data itself.
-There are two general categories we use to classify raw data: structured or unstructured.
+There are two general categories we use to classify data: structured or unstructured.
 When you describe the qualities of a car, you probably list the colour, make, model, whether it is manual or automatic, etc.
 We would call this data structured because there is a predetermined data model we can use to describe the qualities of the car.
 For unstructured data however, there is no predetermined data model.
 This is why it cannot easily be poured directly into a typical database, and therefore needs data crunching/preprocessing before it can be stored and used, which takes computing power in itself!
 Some common examples of unstructured data are images in the form of a list of pixels, or recordings of human speech used for natural language processing.
+Data is often preprocessed before being stored but storing the raw data, not just processed data, is very important for some applications.

 {panel type="jargon-buster"}